 Over 50 Wisconsin schools offer accounting programs, starting with Associate degrees through to Master’s degrees.
 Among these, the University of Wisconsin took the 1st place in the small institution category of the 2013 Public Accounting Report survey of accounting professors.

-The same survey rated the University of Wisconsin as the 15th best overall in terms of quality undergraduate accounting programs.
+Furthermore, the same survey rated the University of Wisconsin as the 15th best overall in terms of quality undergraduate accounting programs.

 The Keys to Selecting the Perfect Program